Evidence of wildfowl flying to other sites and dying after ingesting white phosphorus was found in The Eagle River Flats investigations.

 - Orange/ Worcestershire and Warwickshire.

 Birds have been noted by us as well as other observers to fly many miles between sites, and sometimes between surrounding counties.
-We know of some that have left the Rattlechain site and have been seen in Tamworth, Lichfield- a distance of around 20 miles.
+We know of some that have left the Rattlechain site and have been seen in Tamworth, Lichfield- a distance of over 20 miles.

 Below is a map of sites within 1km used by wildfowl near to Rattlechain Lagoon known as “Rattlechain Mere.” by Rhodia when they were trying to disguise the toxic legacy that it contained.